 |Quiz 1||Library Research Skills (Based on Module 1)||2%||1|

 |Quiz 2||Chicago Style Documentation (Based on Module 2)||2%||2|

 The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Homer, The Iliad of Homer, translated by Richmond Lattimore, with a new Introduction and Notes by Richard Martin.
+Homer.
+The Iliad of Homer.
+Translated by Richmond Lattimore.
+Rev. ed.
 Chicago: University of Chicago Press, 2011.